MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1b--pfn-share-count.md

 The PFN\_SHARE\_COUNT bug check has a value of 0x0000001B.

-This bug check code is no longer used by the Windows operating system.
+This bug check code is no longer used within the Windows operating system.

 > [!IMPORTANT]
 > This article is for programmers.
 If you're a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).